Before you apply - things to consider

 - We need to assess your level of English to ensure you can succeed in your programme.

-- AUT University does not accept responsibility if you fail courses because of a lack of competence in English.
+- AUT does not accept responsibility if you fail courses because of a lack of competence in English.

 1. International students at NZ secondary schools